 National and international talent have punched their ticket to New Mexico, some as first-timers and others looking for redemption.

-Matteo Dal-Cin, riding for Toronto Hustle, carried the red leader jersey into the final Gila Monster stage last year, only to have it robbed by CS Velo’s Sean Gardner by a few seconds.
+Matteo Dal-Cin, riding for Toronto Hustle out of Canada, carried the red leader jersey into the final Gila Monster stage last year, only to have it robbed by CS Velo’s Sean Gardner by a few seconds.

 “Missing out on the win by such a slim margin was tough for sure, but I was completely spent at the finish so nothing to complain about,” Dal-Cin said.
 “When it’s a hard fought race you aren’t always going to come out on top.”